 Before you arrive for your procedure, there are a number of preparations and arrangements that should be made.
 Taking care of these items before your procedure will help your hospital visit go as smoothly as possible, and may help you have a faster recovery.

-Patient IdentificationYou may think – “Don’t they know why I am here?”
+Patient identificationYou may think – “Don’t they know why I am here?”
 Yes, we do.
 We are making certain that our information matches yours.
-Be prepared for hospital staff in many areas to ask you some of the same questions; we’re double checking the information we have for you.
+Be prepared for various hospital staff to ask you some of the same questions.
+We’re making certain the information we have for you is absolutely correct.

 Showering prior to your surgery helps decrease the bacteria present on your skin that could cause an infection at your surgical site.

-- For certain procedures your preadmission nurse will provide you with a special soap.
+- For certain procedures, your preadmission nurse will recommend showering with a special soap (chlorhexidine gluconate 4%).
 This soap should not be used on the head, face, private areas or mucus membranes.
 This soap performs its antibacterial function without scrubbing.
 Remember to wash gently.

 - Don’t apply lotions, powders, deodorant, aftershave lotions, colognes or cosmetics after your shower.